benitoss/OpenFPGALoader_with_Artix7_boards_Nexys_4_DDR_or_Nexys_A7/README.md

 Now, open Vivado IDE on a remote computer (or Citrix)

-In the "Open Hardware Manager", click on "Open target" and then on "Auto Connect"
+Once you have selected "Open Hardware Manager", click on "Open target" and then on "Auto Connect"

 ![alt text](https://github.com/benitoss/Use_OpenFPGALoader_as_XVC_server/blob/main/images/Vivado_2.jpg)